intel/perfmon/README.md

 0. The event cannot be programmed to collect a PEBS record.
 1. The event may be programmed to collect a PEBS record, but caution is advised.
 For instance, PEBS collection of this event may consume limited PEBS resources whereas interrupt-based sampling may be sufficient for the usage model.
-2. The event may programmed to collect a PEBS record, and due to the nature of the event, PEBS collection may be preferred.
+2. The event may be programmed to collect a PEBS record, and due to the nature of the event, PEBS collection may be preferred.
 For instance, PEBS collection of Goldmont's `HW_INTERUPTS.RECIEVED` event is recommended because the hardware interrupt being counted may lead to the masking of interrupts which would interfere with interrupt-based sampling.
-3. This event must be programmed to collect a PEBS record.
+3. The event must be programmed to collect a PEBS record.

 ### TakenAlone
 This field is set for an event which can only be sampled or counted by itself, meaning that when this event is being collected,